P-3-01: Evaluation of the Defects in the Ceramic Layers of Composite Pipes

 A range of oxide catalysts based on Cu-Cr, Mn and Cr have been produced using SHS and their activity has been examined in the process of deep methane oxidation.
 The most active matarials for this process were found to be chromium and manganese-based oxides and spinels, even though their specific surface area is very low.
 For the manganese catalyst, additions of cerium and epoxide tar were found to enhance significantly the catalytic properties of the SHS compounds.
 The beneficial effect of the Ce2O3 additions is probably due to increasing adsorption of oxygen, whereas the activity enhancement by the addition of epoxide tar can be explained by the creation of carbides, which adsorb methane.
 Conversion of methane on these catalysts (Mn-based + 5% Ce2O3 + epoxide tar) is at least as good as commercial catalysts at all temperatures whereas in the temperature range of l820-870K the SHS catalysts are more active.

-Research is continuing in the direction of identifying the most active phases under specific conditions and increasing the specific surface area of the materials.
+the most active phases under specific conditions and increasing the specific

 P-3-20: Supposed Structure of Substoichiometric Carbides and Nitrides